To perform this activity using the chef client we will create new cookbook display_certificates.

 keytool -list -v -keystore "$KEYSTORE_PATH" -storepass "$KEYSTORE_PASSWORD" | grep -E "Alias|Valid"

-keytool -delete -alias "aliasname" -keystore "$KEYSTORE_PATH" -storepass "$KEYSTORE_PASSWORD"
+keytool -delete -alias "aliasname" -keystore "$KEYSTORE_PATH" -storepass "$KEYSTORE_PASSWORD" Copy the below content into the display_certificates.rb

 #recipes/display_certificates.rb